Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Saint Kevin’s Church ... named after the founder of the monastic settlement, has a steep roof supported internally by a semi-circular vault (Photograph: Patrick Comerford, 2009)

-Can we talk about a “Celtic Christianity” with distinguishing, unique traditions, especially in spirituality, liturgies and rituals that mark it out from other traditions in the Church in the neighbouring sub-Roman world?
+Can we talk about a “Celtic Christianity” with distinguishing, unique traditions, spirituality, liturgies and rituals that mark it out from other traditions in the Church in the neighbouring sub-Roman world?

 The term “Celtic Christianity” is sometimes extended beyond the 7th century to describe later Christian practice in these areas.
-But the history of Irish, Welsh, Scots, Breton, Cornish, and Manx churches diverges significantly after the 8th century, with great differences developing between even rival Irish traditions.
+But the history of the churches on these islands diverges significantly after the 8th century, with great differences even between rival Irish traditions.

-It is easy to exaggerate the cohesiveness of the Celtic Christian communities, and the term “Celtic Church” is inappropriate to describe Christianity among Celtic-speaking peoples.
+It is easy to exaggerate the cohesiveness of the Celtic Christian communities.
+The term “Celtic Church” is inappropriate to describe Christianity among Celtic-speaking peoples.
 Celtic-speaking areas were part of Latin or Western Christendom as a whole.
 But we can talk about certain traditions in Celtic-speaking lands, and the development and spread of these traditions, especially in the 6th and 7th centuries.

 The flowering of Celtic Christianity

 Britain was the most remote province in the Roman Empire.
-Christianity reached England in the first few centuries AD, and the first recorded martyr in England was Saint Alban, during the reign of Diocletian.
+Christianity reached England in the first few centuries AD, and the first recorded martyr in England was Saint Alban, perhaps between 283 and 304, certainly long before Saint Patrick’s time in Ireland.

-The Roman legions were withdrawn from England in 407 to defend Italy during the attacks by the Visigoths.
-Rome was sacked in 410, the legions did not return to England, and Roman influence came to an end.
+The Roman legions were withdrawn from England in 407, Rome was sacked in 410, the legions did not return to England, and Roman influence came to an end.
 In the aftermath, these islands developed distinctively from the rest of Western Europe, and the Irish Sea acted as a centre from which a new culture developed among the “Celtic” peoples.

-Ireland had never been part of the Roman Empire.
+Ireland was never part of the Roman Empire.
 But Christianity came here from the former Roman outposts, and a unique Church organisation emerged, focussed on the monasteries, rather than on episcopal sees, with their own traditions and practices.
+Key figures in this process included Saint Ninian, Palladius and Saint Patrick, the “Apostle of Ireland.”
+Ireland was converted through the work of missionaries from Britain such as Patrick and others.

 In the 6th and 7th centuries, monks from Ireland established monastic settlements in parts of Scotland.
 They included Saint Columba or Saint Colmcille, who settled on Iona.
 Ireland became “a land of saints and scholars” and missionaries from Ireland became a major source of missionary work in Scotland, Saxon parts of Britain and central Europe.

-As the Anglo-Saxons colonised what is now England, Celtic missionaries from Scotland and Ireland set out to evangelise them.
+As the Anglo-Saxons colonised what is now England, Celtic missionaries from Scotland and Ireland worked among them.
 In the year 631, Saint Aidan was sent from Iona to evangelise them from the island of Lindisfarne, on England’s north-east coast.
 Celtic practice heavily influenced northern England, and the missionaries from Lindisfarne reached as far south as London.

 Some of the customs and traditions that had developed in Celtic Christianity were distinctive or gave rise to disputes with the rest of the Western Church.
 These included the monastic tradition, fixing the date of Easter, differences on the use of tonsure, and penitential rites.